mtsmn/IoT/getting_started/getting-started-iot-rules.md

 ## Overview and goal
 {: #overview}
-Now that you successfully set up your conveyor belt, connected it to {{site.data.keyword.iot_short_notm}}, and sent some data, it is time to make that data work for you by using rules and actions.
+Now that you successfully set up your conveyor belt, connected it to {{site.data.keyword.iot_full}}, and sent some data, it is time to make that data work for you by using rules and actions.

 ![Example rule](images/slow_rule.svg "Example rule")